Tie stall: The barn

 Modern tie stall are quite different from the tie stalls in the 20th century.
 Most of the barn used to have low ceilings stagnating the airflow.
 This is especially troublesome in the summer, when cows are likely to suffer from heat stress.
 Nowadays, ventilators are used in tie stalls with low ceilings.
 In the US, tunnel ventilation might be applied, in which one wall contains (lots of) exhaust fans and there is an open wall on the opposite end.
 A sprinkler system, often used as prevention of heat stress in free stalls, isn't used in tie stall as the bedding might get too moist.

 As cows spend most of their day ruminating, it is important they have enough space to stand up and lie down.
 Older barns didn't have a divider between the stalls, which meant a cow could put her legs in the neighboring stall preventing the neighboring cow from lying down.
-Nowadays, the usage of stall dividers is common placed and in some countries even mandatory.
+Nowadays, the usage of stall dividers is common place, and in some countries it's even mandatory.

-The stall dimensions depend on the on cow size, with pregnant and sick cows needing even more space.
+The stall dimensions depend on the cow size, with pregnant and sick cows needing more space.
 In the Netherland dimensions of 1,85 meter by 1,25 meter are used.
-In the USA 52inch (1,3208meter) is most common.
-The front of the stall should be open so that the cow can lunge forward when standing up.
+In the USA, 52 inch (1,3208 meter) is most common.
+The front of the stall should be open, so that the cow can lunge forward when standing up.

 Different materials can be used for the bedding.
-In the 20th century, the bedding consisted of concreted, now waterbeds and matrasses are more common.
-However, as these surfaces are not comfortable enough on their own, usually a layer of sand, sawdust or straw is added.
+In the 20th century, the bedding consisted of concrete, now waterbeds and mattresses are more common.
+However, as these surfaces are not comfortable enough on their own, usually a layer of sand, sawdust, or straw is added.

 Chain length is of crucial importance.
 When too long, a chain might allow the cow to lie too far backwards in the manure gutter.
 In addition, the cow might get her legs stuck in the chain.
-A chain that is too short prevents the cow from lying down / standing up.
+A chain that is too short prevents the cow from lying down.